asvd/helios-merge/README.md

 ```

 This code demonstrates the behaviour of the generated bundle, but in
-fact the code of each original module will additionally be wrapped in
+fact the code of each original module will additionally be wrapped
-an anynamous function to make use of local variables declared in each
+into an anonymous function to make use of local variables declared in
-original module's initializer.
+each original module's initializer.